sagemath/sage-numerical-backends-cplex/README.md

-# sage-numerical-backends-gurobi
+# sage-numerical-backends-cplex
-Gurobi backend for Sage
+CPLEX backend for Sage

 To install, either
 - set compiler/linker flags,
-- make the `gurobi.sh` script available in your `PATH`,
-- or set the `GUROBI_HOME` environment variable.
+- or set the `CPLEX_HOME` environment variable.